eosnetworkfoundation/grant-framework/README.md

 As part of the EOS Network Foundation's (ENF) charter to grow and support the EOS ecosystem, the ENF has developed a multi-level grant program to help power research, software development, and maintenance of the EOSIO code base.
 For more information about the ENF, please visit our [website](https://eosn.foundation/), [Medium blog](https://medium.com/eos-network-foundation), or [YouTube account](https://www.youtube.com/c/EverythingEOS).

 ## Grant Guidelines
 Individuals, small teams, and companies are all permitted to apply for grants.
-The purpose of the grants is to drive development of "[Public Good](https://en.wikipedia.org/wiki/Public_good_(economics))" for the EOS Mainnet community.
+The purpose of the grants is to enable developers, businesses and individuals to build on EOS.
 Grants [vary in size](#grant-levels) based on the size and scope of the initiative.
 All forms of projects are open for submission, core chain modifications, tools, libraries, etc.  However, strong technical projects that clearly add to the Public Good are preferred.
 The odds of getting your project approved increase if you follow our [acceptance recommendations](docs/acceptance-recommendations.md).
 In all cases, you must meet the following [minimum requirements](docs/minimum-requirements.md).
 ## Grant Levels
-The EOS Network Foundation (ENF) funds development grants for Public Goods for the EOS Mainnet network.
-In the future, the ENF also plans to fund grants to “for profit” entities that will enhance the EOS community.
+The EOS Network Foundation (ENF) funds development grants to “for profit” entities as well as those for "Public Good" - with the goal that all grants will enhance the EOS community.
 Grants proposals are accepted in three levels, each having different amounts and acceptance criteria.
 ENF Grants have guidelines, an application process, and a multi-stage approval process.
 They also have a milestone based pay-out system.
 <table width="100%">
   <tr><th>&nbsp;</th><th>Individual / Small</th><th>Team / Medium</th><th>Company / Large</th></tr>
   <tr><td><b>Amount</b></td><td align="center">$10,000</td><td align="center">Up to $50,000</td><td align="center">Over $50,000</td></tr>